ahmedos1999/AMIT_PWMDrawer_Project/README.md

 ## Acknowledgments

-Special thanks to Eng.Eman for her guidance and support throughout the development of this project.
+Special thanks to Eng.Eman Assem for her guidance and support throughout the development of this project.